kisekae/UltraKiss/README.md

 ### Limitations

 1. Webswing must be running on my remote server for this service to work.
-If you are unable to connect to the server try again.
+If you are unable to connect to the server wait for up to 10 minutes for an automatic server restart and try again.
 If you are still unable to connect submit an [issue report](https://github.com/kisekae/UltraKiss/issues).
 2. Browsers do not natively support MIDI or AU sound files.
 Only WAV and MP3 files will play in KiSS sets.
+3. Only KiSS sets in LZH and ZIP file archives can be opened in UltraKiss with a **File-Open** menu command.
-3. No files can be saved to the server.
+3. Files can only be saved and uploaded to your computer with a **File-Save A** menu command.
 4. Server memory is limited.
 Large KiSS sets may not load.
 File-Open sets are limited to 5MB.
 5. Your session will timeout and close if no activity for 5 minutes.